rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 In 6 years as an engineer I was able to open source 1 project and had 1 public PR related to work which each took 3 months of legal reviews.
 All of my other contributions were to internal, private repositories or were made in my free time.

-In the past 3 months I haven't been commiting code to open source projects yet, but I've been a lot more active in issues, community slack channels, and SIG email lists and calls than I previously was allowed.
+In the past 3 months I haven't been committing code to open source projects yet, but I've been a lot more active in issues, community slack channels, and SIG email lists and calls than I previously was allowed.

 This is great for me because I love community.
 I love helping new people, providing feedback to issues, and also contributing code.